jotadiego/Lambad/README.md

 For example, in the program `[ :0 × :0 ] : 1` the composition of identity functions `(λy.y) (λz.z)` is added to the expression list in position 1 and then returned as a result.
 As in all other cases, the result is wrapped with the abstractions for the variables in the parent context, yielding `λx.((λy.y) (λz.z))`.

 This allows us to construct an expression directly mapping to `λx.(x ((λy.y) (λz.z)))` which we might write as `[ :0 × :0 ] 0.1; : 2` (the composition followed by an application of the 0th term, `x`, to the term in position 1) but it still doesn't provide any direct way of constructing an expression such as `λx.(x (λy.y))`, with an application between a variable and a single abstraction. _Lambad_ does **not** provide a way to construct such an expression but it should be noted that the two expressions are, in fact, equivalent.
 The composition has the identity function applied to itself, this _reduces_ to an identity function such as `λy.y`.
-In general, a computational equivalent to any `λx.E` (where `E` is an stand-in for an arbitrary expression) can be introduced to the expression list as a composition of the identity and `λx.E`.
+In general, a computational equivalent to any `λx.E` (where `E` is a stand-in for an arbitrary expression) can be introduced to the expression list as a composition of the identity and `λx.E`.

 There is yet another sort of expression that isn't covered by the structures described up to this point: consider the lambda term `λx.((λy.y x) (λz.x z))`.
 In this expression, the variable `x`, defined in the outermost context, occurs within the sub-expressions appearing in the composition `(λy.y x) (λz.x z)`.
 It can be further noted that no _Lambad_ program as reviewed so far is able to return the terms `λy.y x` or `λz.x z`, as they contain `x` as a free variable outside the scope of ttheir own contexts.
 In order to allow for such expressions, subprograms are permitted to reference variables with the context of their parent program.
 This is done by using negative indices.
 If the parent context tracks _n_ variables (internally accessible as positions _0_ to _n-1_ in the expression list), a negative index _-m_ from _-1_ to _-n_ will be used to reference the parent context variable internally available as _m-1_.
 For subprograms nested within other subprograms, variables in outer contexts are accessible by referencing values below _-n_.